 left right after crossing the creek (going right would probably

-lead to Redfern Lake trail, as that's where the ATVs went).
+lead to Redfern Lake Trail, as that's where the ATVs went).

 Sikanni River Trail first creek crossing

-18. So, we turned left after crossing the creek, and, in no time, there
+18. So, we turned left after crossing the creek, and, in

-was another split.
-We took left again...
+no time, there was another split.
+We turned left again...